 In the state of Florida, to be convicted of a theft, the possible punishment can be jail or prison time plus expensive fines.
 The worst part of this is the stigma that will follow you the rest of your life.
 It can have a negative impact on your finances, jobs, the right to vote, obtain a loan, own a firearm, and more.
 If the stolen product is stolen by Florida law, it is a 2nd degree felony and punishment can include up to 15 years’ jail time and up to $10,000 fine.

 What can a petty theft charge be reduced to?

 Based on the money, labor, personal, or actual property value, a petty theft can be reduced to an infraction.
 Another factor that can affect the charge being reduced is the criminal history of the accused pertaining to theft-related convictions.

 No matter whether you perform a burglary, embezzlement, robbery charges, or theft charges, they are all against the law and the punishments can vary.
 For this reason, it is to the best interest of the accused to hire the best defense attorney possible.

 An experienced defense attorney will have the knowledge of how the court system works and how to get the charges reduced.
 After the conviction trial, the same attorney can work the system to get the punishment lessened.

 A jury will determine the guilt or innocence in most criminal cases, and the judge determines the sentencing phase.
 The language as to the applicable criminal statute are used for guidance to determine a sentence.
 Factors that a judge will take into consideration is any factor that are aggravating or mitigating factors for all charges of burglary, robbery charges, or theft charges.
-Call (321) 631-2663 today when you need bail options for charges in Cocoa and Palm Bay, FL.
+Call (321) 631-2663 today when you need bail options for charges in Cocoa, FL.